About

 Subscriptions

 Material on this site is free and not behind a subscription wall.
-But, by subscribing you'll receive a newsletter email when I post a new essay, which will usually be every two weeks or so (barring unforeseen circumstances like alien invasion, or foreseen circumstances like the Dodgers melting down in the playoffs again).
+But, by subscribing you'll receive a newsletter email when I post a new essay, which will usually be every two weeks to a month or so (barring unforeseen circumstances like alien invasion).